 - Keeping public spaces clean and avoiding littering

-- Being mindful of personal space in crowded environments
+- Being mindful of personal space, especially in crowded environments

 Communication and Social Interaction

-Communication in Japan often relies on politeness, subtle expression, and context rather than direct statements.
-Even simple interactions are shaped by respect.
+In Japan, communication often relies on politeness, subtle expression, and context rather than direct statements.
+Understanding these patterns can make interactions smoother and more enjoyable.

 Greetings and Language